OuluLinux/ConvNetCpp/TASKS.md

 - **Task ID**: 19
 - **Priority**: High
 - **Description**: The CharGenTest was failing due to improper character-level tokenization in the SubwordTokenizer.
 Fix the tokenizer implementation so that detokenize properly reconstructs the original text.
 - **Status**: Completed

-### 11. Add DCGAN implementation
-- **Task ID**: 11
-- **Priority**: Medium
-- **Description**: Implement Deep Convolutional GAN with transposed convolutions, batch normalization, and specific activation functions.
-Should fork from existing GAN example and create a new DCGAN directory with its own GUI app main function, using a common neural network GUI framework.
-- **Status**: Completed

-### 12. Add WGAN implementation
-- **Task ID**: 12
-- **Priority**: Medium
-- **Description**: Implement Wasserstein GAN using Earth Mover's distance for more stable training.
-Should fork from existing GAN example and create a new WGAN directory with its own GUI app main function, using a common neural network GUI framework.
-- **Status**: Completed

-### 13. Add Progressive Growing GAN implementation
-- **Task ID**: 13
-- **Priority**: High
-- **Description**: Implement Progressive Growing GAN that starts at low resolution and gradually increases resolution during training.
-Should fork from existing GAN example and create a new ProgressiveGAN directory with its own GUI app main function, using a common neural network GUI framework.
-- **Status**: Completed

-### 14. Add StyleGAN implementation
-- **Task ID**: 14
-- **Priority**: High
-- **Description**: Implement StyleGAN with adaptive instance normalization and style control at different scales.
-Should fork from existing GAN example and create a new StyleGAN directory with its own GUI app main function, using a common neural network GUI framework.
-- **Status**: Completed

-### 18. Add Self-Attention GAN implementation
-- **Task ID**: 18
-- **Priority**: High
-- **Description**: Implement Self-Attention GAN (SAGAN) using self-attention mechanisms to capture long-range dependencies in images.
-Should fork from existing GAN example and create a new SAGAN directory with its own GUI app main function, using a common neural network GUI framework.
-- **Status**: Completed